 - (9) Tie Bids.
-If two or more bidders are tied in price while otherwise meeting all of the required conditions, awards are determined in the following order of priority: - (a) If there is a South Carolina firm tied with an out-of-state firm, the award must be made automatically to the South Carolina firm.

-- (b) Tie bids involving South Carolina produced or manufactured products, when known, and items produced or manufactured out of the State must be resolved in favor of the South Carolina commodity. - (c) Tie bids involving a business certified by the South Carolina Office of Small and Minority Business Assistance as a Minority Business Enterprise must be resolved in favor of the Minority Business Enterprise. - (d) Tie bids involving South Carolina firms must be resolved in favor of the South Carolina firm located in the District. - (e) In all other situations in which bids are tied, the award must be made to the tied bidder offering the quickest delivery time, or if the tied bidders have offered the same delivery time, the tie must be resolved by the flip of a coin witnessed by the procurement officer.
-All responding vendors must be invited to attend. - (10) Award.
-Unless there is a compelling reason to reject bids as prescribed by regulation, notice of an award or an intended award of a contract to the lowest responsive and responsible bidders whose bid meets the requirements set forth in the invitation for bids must be given by posting the notice at a location specified in the invitation for bids.
-For contracts with a total or potential value in excess of fifty thousand dollars but less than one hundred thousand dollars, notice of the award of a contract must be given by posting and must be sent to all bidders responding to the solicitation on the same day that the notice is posted in accordance with this section.
-For contracts with a total or potential value of one hundred thousand dollars or greater, notice of an intended award of a contract must be given by posting the notice for ten days before entering into a contract and must be sent to all bidders responding to the solicitation on the same day that the notice is posted in accordance with this section.
+If two or more bidders are tied in price while otherwise meeting all of the required conditions, awards are determined in the following order of priority: - (a) If there is a South Carolina firm tied with an out-of-state firm, the award must be made automatically to the South Carolina firm. - (b) Tie bids involving South Carolina produced or manufactured products, when known, and items produced or manufactured out of the State must be resolved in favor of the South Carolina commodity. - (c) Tie bids involving a business certified by the South Carolina Office of Small and Minority Business Assistance as a Minority Business Enterprise must be resolved in favor of the Minority Business Enterprise. - (d) Tie bids involving South Carolina firms must be resolved in favor of the South Carolina firm located in the District. - (e) In all other situations in which bids are tied, the award must be made to the tied bidder offering the quickest delivery time, or if the tied bidders have offered the same delivery time, the tie must be resolved by the flip of a coin witnessed by the procurement officer.
+All responding vendors must be invited to attend.
+(10) Award.
+Unless there is a compelling reason to reject bids as prescribed by regulation, notice of an award or an intended award of a contract to the lowest responsive and responsible bidders whose bid meets the requirements set forth in the invitation for bids must be given by posting the notice on the date and at a location specified in the invitation for bids. -For contracts with a total or potential value in excess of fifty thousand dollars but less than one hundred thousand dollars, notice of thean intended award of a contract must be given by posting the notice for seven business days before entering into a contract and must be sent electronically to all bidders responding to the solicitation on the same day that the notice is posted in accordance with this section.
+For contracts with a total or potential value The posting date shall appear on the face of one hundred thousand dollars or greaterall these notices.
+If a change to the posting date is necessary, notice of an intended award of a contract the revised posting date must be given by posting the notice for tenthree business days before entering into a contractat the location identified in the solicitation and must be sent electronically to all bidders responding to the solicitation on the same day that the notice is posted in accordance with this section.
 The posting date shall appear on the face of all these notices.
 Before the posting of the award, the District may negotiate with the lowest responsive and responsible bidder to lower his bid within the scope of the invitation for bids.
-The invitation for bids and a notice of award or notice of intent to award must contain a statement of a bidder's right to protest pursuant to Section 4210(1).
+The invitation for bids and a notice of award or notice of intent to award must contain a statement of a bidder's pidder's right to protest pursuant to Section 4210(1).
 When only one response is received, the notice of intent to award and the delay of award may be waived.